carter-thaxton/ruby-dominion/README.md

 Players need a proxy, so human vs simulator can be easily plugged in.
 Every time the player has to make a choice, it can call out to the proxy.

-Addendum:  I found a simple way to handle this.
-Just use blocks in the card code.
+Addendum:  I found a better way to handle this.
+Use fibers in the player strategy, so that the rest of the code uses straight up synchronous calling style.
+Keeps it much cleaner.
-If we really need to stash the call stack, we'll save the block as a variable in the game, and keep some state like waiting_for_response? or whatever.